 This is my personal website that describes what I am involved in.
 Browse through the following sections to learn about me and what I do:

 I am currently a Ph.D student of Civil & Transportation Engineering at University of Nevada Las Vegas (UNLV).
-I am also a graduate research assistant in the Transportation Research Center under the supervision of Dr. Alexander Paz.
+I am also a graduate research assistant in the Transportation Research Center at UNLV.
 Broadly, my research interests involve the development of flexible probabilistic/Bayesian machine learning methods for high-dimensional data, with applications to Urban Mobility, Transport Planning, Highway Safety, & Traffic Operations.

 I am currently working on a research project that seeks to improve Travel Demand Forecasting and Modeling using Big Data from mobile phones.
 This project involves: